Skip to main content

 Why Fordel

-We use v0 for component scaffolding, Cursor for code generation, and well-structured design systems as context for AI tooling.
-This is not about replacing engineering skill — it is about the productivity baseline having shifted, and teams that have not adapted are slower than teams that have.
+We use v0 for component scaffolding, Cursor for code generation, and well-structured design tokens as context for both.
+This isn't about replacing engineering — it's acknowledging that teams doing this are delivering faster than teams that aren't, and we're on the right side of that gap.

-A well-built design system with design tokens and a documented component library does two things: it enforces visual consistency, and it gives every AI coding tool the context to generate correct components automatically.
-We build design systems that serve both purposes.
+A token-based design system with a documented component library does two things: enforces visual consistency across the application, and gives every AI coding tool enough context to generate correct output automatically.
+We treat it as infrastructure, not a design deliverable.

-React Server Components render on the server and send HTML to the client — no JavaScript for that component is shipped to the browser.
-For data-heavy pages like dashboards and content pages, this eliminates loading spinners and reduces JavaScript bundle size significantly.
-The App Router in Next.js 13+ makes RSC the default.
-Teams still on the Pages Router are missing real performance and developer experience improvements.
-The mental model shift (which components are server, which are client, how they compose) takes a week to internalize and then becomes natural.
+React Server Components render on the server and send HTML — no JavaScript for that component ships to the browser.
+For data-heavy pages (dashboards, content pages), this eliminates loading spinners and cuts bundle size significantly.
+Teams on the Pages Router are leaving real performance gains on the table, and the mental model shift to RSC takes roughly a week to internalize before it becomes natural.

 How do you integrate streaming AI responses into a web UI?

-The Vercel AI SDK handles most of this: useChat and useCompletion hooks that manage the streaming state, error states, and loading states for LLM interactions.
-The server endpoint streams via the Vercel AI SDK's StreamingTextResponse, which handles the SSE protocol.
-The result is a chat interface or content generation feature where tokens appear as they generate, rather than a spinner followed by a full response appearing at once.
-The latter is noticeably worse for user experience.
+The Vercel AI SDK handles the protocol: useChat and useCompletion hooks manage streaming state, error states, and loading states.
+The server endpoint streams via StreamingTextResponse using SSE.
+The result is tokens appearing as they generate rather than a spinner followed by a full response — the difference in perceived responsiveness is substantial.

 Tailwind is the pragmatic choice for most projects in 2026.
-The ecosystem support (shadcn/ui, Radix, every major component library) is built around Tailwind.
-AI coding tools (v0, Cursor) generate Tailwind by default.
-The developer experience for teams already on Tailwind is fast.
-CSS-in-JS (styled-components, emotion) has a performance cost (CSS generated at runtime) and a more fractured ecosystem.
-The cases where CSS-in-JS is the better choice have narrowed significantly.
+The component ecosystem (shadcn/ui, Radix, Headless UI) is built around it, AI tools generate Tailwind by default, and there's no runtime CSS generation cost.
+CSS-in-JS solutions like styled-components still work, but the cases where they're the better choice have narrowed significantly.

-What is shadcn/ui and why do you use it?
+What is shadcn/ui and why do you use it as a foundation?

-shadcn/ui is a collection of accessible, composable UI components built on Radix UI primitives and styled with Tailwind.
-Unlike a traditional component library, shadcn/ui copies the component source into your repository — you own the code and can modify it freely.
-This makes it ideal as the foundation for a custom design system: you start with accessible, well-built base components and customize them to your design language, rather than fighting a library's theming API.
-It is now the de facto starting point for new Next.js applications.
+shadcn/ui is a set of accessible, composable components built on Radix UI primitives and styled with Tailwind — but unlike a traditional library, it copies component source into your repository so you own and can modify it freely.
+That makes it ideal as a design system foundation: you start with well-built, accessible base components and customize them to your design language rather than fighting a theming API.

-How do AI tools like v0 fit into your development process?
+How do AI tools like v0 fit into your development process without creating throwaway code?

 Ready to work with us?